 9 Elements of Effective Creative Brainstorming Meetings

 We’re honored to have Ben Stapley guest posting for us today.
-He is the Video Director at Liquid Church — and he’s a fantastic, multi-talented leader!
+He is the executive pastor at The Life Christian Church — and he’s a fantastic, multi-talented leader!
 Ben provides oversight and leadership for a wide variety of areas at his church.

 The creative process can feel like capturing lightning in a bottle.
 Below are some ideas that will help you release the creative talent on your team and leverage your brainstorming meetings to the max.

 - Communicate the Scope Beforehand // A lot of creatives are quick on their feet and love to spitball ideas.
 But not every creative person is wired this way.
 Not everyone develops their best ideas in the midst of a brainstorming meeting.
 Some people thrive with time and thought.
 Communicate the scope of the discussion beforehand to aid folks who like to mull over ideas.